 As the number of Chicago workers facing harsh working conditions grew, so did Arise Chicago.
-With the knowledge that all workers are created in the image of God and therefore deserving of dignity and respect, religious leaders supported workers who were seeking to leave poverty through organizing and unionization, and workers seeking better contracts so as to not slip into poverty.
+With the knowledge that all workers are created in the image of God and therefore deserving of dignity and respect, religious leaders supported workers so their dignity was upheld in the workplace.

 Our Second Decade

 In 2000 Arise Chicago opened a pre-apprenticeship program which was recognized nationally as a model program.
 This program, the Building Bridges Project, was very successful in its goal to place women and people of color into apprenticeship programs until the economic downturn in late 2008, when the program was hibernated.